How do you know when it’s time to release your animal friends from their bodies?

 by Ardeth De Vries

 Some of our old dogs leave their bodies without assistance from us.
 Their deaths are “natural” and require no intervention.
-However, one of the most difficult, yet very necessary, aspects of our work here at Old Dog Haven is making the decision to allow dogs to move on to their next expressions of spirit when their bodies fail them and their quality of life becomes seriously compromised.
+However, one of the most difficult, yet very necessary, aspects of our work here at Old Dog Haven is deciding to allow a dog to move on to their next expressions of spirit when their bodies fail them and their quality of life becomes seriously compromised.
 These dogs depend on us to help them make their transition, and we perform that final service for them with love and respect.

 We know that many people who find their way to our website share their homes with old dogs, and it is our hope that the following thoughts may be of help to those people who are agonizing over the end-of-life decisions that often must be made with regard to an animal friend: (Note: We’ve used the generic “him” to refer to individual dogs rather than the awkward “him/her” references.)